Identification enhanced generalised linear model estimation with nonignorable missing outcomes: Identification condition

-For non-ordered categorical variables, such as sex and area, the outcome models for each categorical variable should be assumed, as discussed in Section \ref{Numerical}.
-For instance, if $z$ denotes sex and $x$ represents another continuous covariate, we can model various mean structures $\kappa_{01}+\kappa_{11}x$ for men and $\kappa_{02}+\kappa_{12}x$ for women rather than $\kappa_0+\kappa_1x+\kappa_2z$.
-In such cases, we provide sufficient conditions for model identifiability.
+For discrete nonmeasurement variables such as sex and area, the outcome models for each nonmeasurement variable should be assumed, as discussed in Section \ref{Real Data}.
+For instance, if $z$ denotes sex and $x$ represents another continuous covariate, we can model various mean structures: $\kappa_{01}+\kappa_{11}x$ for males and $\kappa_{02}+\kappa_{12}x$ for females rather than $\kappa_0+\kappa_1x+\kappa_2z$.
+In these cases, we have sufficient conditions for model identifiability. \end{example}